Abdullahsab3/slides/README.md

 # slides
-A repository containing slides I used before to present or demonstrate (technical) topic
+A repository containing slides I used before to present or demonstrate (technical) topics